tombye/trexit/_posts/2017-08-25-walking-with-vertigo.markdown

 ## Alternative routes

-We hate turning back.
+We don't like turning back.
 One of our most hated - and overused - phrases on the trip so far has been: "We just have to go back on ourselves a bit."
 But sometimes it can't be avoided.
 When the path is too much, I always ask if we can turn back.
 Luckily, most of the time, there's an alternative route.

 Roz